CityOfZion/neo-mamba/README.rst

 .. image:: https://img.shields.io/badge/code%20style-black-000000.svg
    :target: https://github.com/psf/black

-This SDK intends to provide building blocks for Python developers to interact with the NEO blockchain without requiring to run a full node.
+This SDK provides building blocks for Python developers to interact with the NEO blockchain without requiring to run a full node.
 In order to interact with the chain and obtain information it relies heavily on RPC nodes.
 You can find a list of public RPC nodes `here <https://dora.coz.io/monitor>`_.
 ::